Skip to content

 export NCCL_NET_GDR_LEVEL="PHB"

-# Allow rings/trees to use different NICs due to Slingshot topology.
+# Allow rings/trees to span multiple NICs

 export NCCL_CROSS_NIC="1"